Skip to main content

 Possible values: true, false

-• --enable-brillig-constraints-check — Flag to turn on the compiler check for missing Brillig call constraints.
-Warning: This can degrade compilation speed but will also find some correctness errors.
+• --skip-brillig-constraints-check — Flag to turn off the compiler check for missing Brillig call constraints.
+Warning: This can improve compilation speed but can also lead to correctness errors.
 This check should always be run on production code

 Possible values: true, false